 Visit the spectacular Shah Mosque, one of the everlasting masterpieces of architecture, now one of UNESCO’s World Heritage Sites.

-Walk through the historic bazaar, over the picturesque bridges and across the central square, where you are sure to delight at one of the biggest bazaars in the middle east.
-There is a big park on the south side of the bridge, and a great place to people watch or hide under a tree and read a book when it gets too warm during the day.
+Walk through the historic bazaar, over the picturesque bridges and across the central square, where you will surely delight at one of the biggest bazaars in the middle east.
+There is a big park on the south side of the bridge and a great place to people-watch or hide under a tree and read a book when it gets too warm during the day.

 Ready to discuss your trip to Iran?